dotnet/runtime/docs/design/features/byreflike-generics.md

 ## Proposal

-Support for the following would be indicated by the existing `RuntimeFeature.ByRefFields` mechanism.
+Support for the following will be indicated by the `RuntimeFeature.GenericsAcceptByRefLike` property.

 A new `GenericParameterAttributes` value will be defined which also represents metadata defined in the `CorGenericParamAttr` enumeration.
 Space is provided between the existing constraints group to permit constraint growth.